Argsfried/basic-calculator-android/README.md

 # Calculator Android | Java
-Basic Calculator but now in Android.
+Calculator made in Java but now in Android.